FactoryXCode/MfPack/README.md

 ![](https://github.com/FactoryXCode/MfPack/blob/Master/MfPack/Pic/SinkWriterSample.png)

-*Example 3
+*Example 3*
-demonstrates how to use the SinkWriter to create a video from one or more image files including audio.*
+*Demonstrates how to use the SinkWriter to create a video from one or more image files including audio.*

 ![](https://github.com/FactoryXCode/MfPack/blob/Master/MfPack/Pic/ImageToVideo_3.jpg)